nark/wired-wiki/wiki/howtos/migration_howtos.markdown

 <pre> ./configure --prefix=/home/wired1 </pre>

 Thus, you can install and run many server instances as you like (/home/wired13, /home/wired20a, /home/wired20b, etc.).
 To change the server port, have a look to "port" field in etc/wired.conf, this to avoid socket conflicts.

+See [wiredserver/install_osx](How to install Wired Server -UNIX- on Mac OSX) to get more details on how to compile "wired" on OSX.

 If you use a pre-builded version of Wired Server for Mac OS X, and that you don't want to compile any sources, a solution could be to install each Wired Server packages (regardless to the version) on different user accounts.
 Create several user accounts using System Preferences (wired13, wired20a, etc.) then login to each account to install server package independently, *for the current user only*.